 The right approach to a negotiation can make the difference between striking a deal and coming out with two parties disappointed.
-Integrative, or interest-based bargaining, tends to be the more fruitful of the two, because it tends to find common ground and come to a resolution that makes both parties involved happy.
+Integrative negotiation, or interest-based negotiation, tends to be the more fruitful of the two, because it tends to find common ground and come to a resolution that makes both parties involved happy.
 Here’s what you need to know about the importance of integrative negotiation, and how you can make it work in practice.

 What Is Integrative Negotiation?

-Integrative bargaining is a creative process that requires acknowledgement of differences, out-of-the-box thinking, and skilled negotiators.
+Integrative negotiation is a creative process that requires acknowledgment of differences, out-of-the-box thinking, and skilled negotiators.
 Here’s how to do it:

 1. Identify the Interests of Each Party

-First, it’s essential to learn more about the aspects that might be holding a party back in a negotiations process.
+First, it’s essential to learn more about the aspects that might be holding a party back in an integrative negotiation process.
 Generally, these include interests, needs, fears, concerns, and wants.
 This can also be a time-consuming process, because people don’t typically reveal their interests or fears naturally.
 It’s also important to remember that though only two people may be involved in a negotiation, many other people are also “at the table.”
 A negotiator must often represent the interests of an entire organization, including superiors and stakeholders.
-This can make the pool of interests grow and make negotiation more difficult.
+This can make the pool of interests grow and make negotiation, especially integrative negotiation, more difficult.

-The best way to identify the needs of the other party is through posing a lot of open-ended questions that ask “why?” (e.g., Why do you need that?
+The best way to identify the needs of the other party is by posing a lot of open-ended questions that ask “Why?” (e.g., Why do you need that?
 Why do you think that’s important?)
-By figuring out why people want what they do, you can effectively understand their interests and be better able to address them in the negotiation process.
+By figuring out why people want what they do, you can effectively understand their interests and be better able to address them in the integrative negotiation process.

 The key here is understanding people’s needs in order to arrive at a win-win solution, not to barter for a better position that leads to “beating” them – which undermines the whole idea of integrative negotiation itself.
 This also applies to answering questions.
 Be as transparent as possible and make sure that the other side knows your underlying interests, as well.

-This can also be one of the most challenging aspects of interests-based negotiation.
+This can also be one of the most challenging aspects of integrative negotiation.
 Learning the best practices for open-ended communication is essential and may require professional intervention.

 2. Determine All the Options – Then Narrow Them Down